The Silver Petticoat Review: Love of Old-Fashioned Romance & Romantic (emphasis on the capital ‘R’) Storytelling

 - My Journey Into Old Movies – Rebecca shares her journey easing into classic films (this section now is mostly retired).
 Follow along and watch the same movies with Rebecca as she experiences some older films for the first time (as picked by fellow Silver Petticoat writers Amber and Autumn).
 This is perfect to follow for anyone interested in watching classic films but have been too afraid to try before.

-- Silver Petticoat Travels – A new travel writing experience.
+- Silver Petticoat Travels – A new Romantic travel writing experience.
 We travel to locations around the world focused on literature, film, and television and share our experiences as well as give you some helpful tips and fun trivia.
 Whether it’s visiting Concord, Massachusetts where Louisa May Alcott, Emerson and Thoreau lived or visiting where they filmed Anne of Green Gables, we plan on making this a lot of fun to read.
 There will also be travel lists and other recommendations connected to the topic.

 - Silver Petticoat Updates – News and Updates connected to the site!